zammad/zammad-documentation/contributing-branches.rst

 Master
 ======

-* current unreleased development state of current minor release
+* current unreleased development state of current minor release with all bugfixes
-* stable
+* is the the branch where features work correctly
+* could be used for experienced users for production

 Develop
 =======

 * current unreleased development state of next major release
 * unstable
+* is the first instance where all feature and bugfix branches are merged
+* this branch will have some issues all the time - no use for production

 Stable
 ======